 Flights from Khon Kaen to Chiang Mai are also available to book through the Search Box.

 Bus services to Chiang Mai depart from Khon Kaen Bus Terminal 3.

 Chiang Mai Bus Station

-- Bus services from Khon Kaen terminate at Chiang Mai Arcade Bus station.
+- Bus services from Khon Kaen terminate at Chiang Mai Bus Terminal 2.

 Wat Lok Moli, located near to the north section of the moat that surrounds Chiang Mai’s old city, dates back to the 14th Century.
 As well as being very old, this temple is worth visiting because of its large chedi.
 A chedi is a type of tower which has a semi-hemispherical base and pointed structure on top.
 In Thai Buddhist temples chedi typically contain religious relics although records of the exact nature of the religious relics in the chedi at Wat Lok Moli have been lost, as have records of the exact date that the temple was founded.